bronger/watchdog/README.rst

 ``delete``
 ----------

-This deletes its argument – a file – from the remote.
+This deletes its argument – which may be a file or a directory – from the remote.